In order to receive the MA or MS degree, students must pass BOTH PARTS of the Comprehensive Exam: Microeconomics and Macroeconomics.

 The Comprehensive Exam consists of two thematic parts: microeconomics topics and macroeconomics topics, both with the application of econometric techniques.
 The microeconomics part covers, among others, the analysis of supply and demand, the use of optimization techniques, consumer and producer behavior, competitive markets, monopoly pricing with market power, and welfare analysis.
 The second part includes, among others, the determination of macroeconomic equilibrium in the goods, financial, and labor markets, monetary and fiscal policies, and issues ranging from business cycles to taxation and economic growth.
 Econometric techniques are applied to the forecasting of key macroeconomic variables.

-The Comprehensive Exam is offered twice a year: in the fall semester and in the spring semester.
+The Comprehensive Exam is offered twice a year, during the normal finals week: in the fall semester and in the spring semester.
 To graduate, the student must successfully pass both parts of the Comprehensive Exam by the end of the student's program.

 When are exams offered and how do I sign up?